 Extra items

 If you plan to stay out for sunset or will be hiking up pre-sunrise, then I would highly suggest packing a headlamp.
-My go-to is the Petzl Actik Headlamp.
-Some extra “just in case” items you may consider bringing along are an emergency blanket/bivy, means to start a fire, a knife or multi-tool, and a whistle.
+My go-to is the Petzl Actik Core Headlamp.
+Some extra “just in case” items you may consider bringing along are an emergency blanket, means to start a fire, a knife or multi-tool, and a whistle.

-Hiking Tip #4: Leave no trace
+beginners Hiking Tip #4: Leave no trace

 Just a quick (but very important!) note about abiding by leave no trace (LNT) principles and respecting nature.
 Please be sure to educate yourself on proper hiking etiquette before heading out.
 More information can be found via the Leave No Trace Center for Outdoor Ethics or in my in-depth blog post on the subject.